elicia4/linux_notes/commands/lf.md

 With Luke's config, you can delete files with `D`.
 You can take a look at all the other custom commands in `lfrc`, their bindings are at the end of the file.

-Make sure to install all of the dependancies, mainly `ueberzug` for file previews, fonts for emoji support etc. The `icons` file contains all of the cute emojis.
+Make sure to install all of the dependencies, mainly `ueberzug` for file previews, fonts for emoji support etc. The `icons` file contains all of the cute emojis.
+You also need `ffmpegthumbnailer` for video previews.

 You can bind certain commands in the `zsh` configs, e.g., you can bind the `lf` wrapper `lfub` to a key: